top of page

 How long are sessions?

-Intake sessions are 90 minutes to allow time to review paperwork, get to know each other, and start identifying your goals for therapy.
-Intake sessions are $187.50.
-Regular individual sessions are 50 minutes and $125.
-Walk-and-talk sessions are 45 minutes to allow for travel time.
-I have some reduced fee time slots avaiable.
+Intake sessions are 90 minutes to allow time to review paperwork, orient you to therapy, and for me to gain a clear understanding of what you most want for yourself from our time together.
+Intake sessions are $195.
+Regular individual sessions are 50 minutes for $135.
+I have some reduced fee time slots available.

 How often will we meet?